For 'A line Describing Nothings' members of the public were offered 'free

 responses to the information received.

-A red line cuts through the walls of the gallery, changing form from pure light to metal and plastic.
+A red line cuts through the walls of the gallery, changing form from pure laser light to metal and plastic.
 A mandala spins like a windmill, a massive ceiling fan changes the air over the viewer.
 The works exhibit a form of flawed, ontological candor.
 Invisible forces play subtle parts in holding the things together.
 Dry ice, magnetism and light are used to convey concepts relating to things insubstantial yet persistent, which was a catalyst for this body of work, allowing consideration of something just beyond our peripheral knowing.

-many thanks to Sheena Barrett and Keith Kavanagh for their help in realising
+Many thanks to Sheena Barrett and Keith Kavanagh for their help in realising